telerik/xaml-docs/controls/raddocking/how-to/disable-tab-navigation.md

 # How to Disable the Tab Navigation of RadDocking Elements

-By default, when tab navigation is used, it is possible to focus __RadDocking__ on itself as well as some of its elements such as the GridResizer and the AutoHideArea. <Comment: Please review my changes to the previous sentence to ensure I did not create a technical error.>
+By default, when tab navigation is used, it is possible to focus __RadDocking__ itself as well as some of its elements such as GridResizer and AutoHideArea.

 With R2 2016 of UI for WPF, we introduced a way to easily disable the tab navigation of __RadDocking__ elements.
-This allows the user to directly navigate to the elements inside the active pane content when the press the Tab key.
+This allows the user to directly navigate to the elements inside the active pane content when the Tab key is pressed.

 >important You can use the approach explained here when using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) to set a theme to the Docking control.